MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     ```

     > [!NOTE]
     > **SimpleMathComponent.dll**, the implementation assembly for the component, is architecture-specific.
-If building for other platforms (e.g., x86 or ARM64), you must first build **SimpleMathComponent** for the desired platforms and add targets for the appropriate [RID-relative folder](/nuget/create-packages/supporting-multiple-target-frameworks#architecture-specific-folders).
+If you're building for other platforms (for example, x86 or ARM64), then you must first build **SimpleMathComponent** for the desired platforms, and add targets for the appropriate [RID-relative folder](/nuget/create-packages/supporting-multiple-target-frameworks#architecture-specific-folders).
 The projection assembly **SimpleMathProjection.dll** and the component **SimpleMathComponent.winmd** are both architecture-neutral.

 ## Build the solution to generate the projection and NuGet package

 Before building the solution, make sure to check the **Configuration Manager** settings in Visual Studio, under **Build** > **Configuration Manager**.
 For this walkthrough, set the **Configuration** to **Debug** and **Platform** to **x64**, for both projects and the solution.

-At this point you can now build the solution: right-click on your solution node and select **Build Solution**.
-This will first build the **SimpleMathComponent** project and then the **SimpleMathProjection** project.
+At this point you can now build the solution.
+Right-click on your solution node and select **Build Solution**.
+This will first build the **SimpleMathComponent** project, and then the **SimpleMathProjection** project.
 The component WinMD and implementation assembly (**SimpleMathComponent.winmd** and **SimpleMathComponent.dll**), the projection source files, and the projection assembly (**SimpleMathProjection.dll**), will all be generated under the **_build** output directory.
-You will also be able to see the the generated NuGet package, **SimpleMathComponent0.1.0-prerelease.nupkg**, under the **nuget** folder.
+You'll also be able to see the the generated NuGet package, **SimpleMathComponent0.1.0-prerelease.nupkg**, under the **\SimpleMathProjection\nuget** folder.

+You might need to close and reopen the solution for the `.nupkg` to appear in Visual Studio as illustrated.

 ![Solution Explorer showing projection generation](images/projection-generated-files.png)

 ## Reference the NuGet package in a C# .NET 5 console application

-To consume **SimpleMathComponent** from .NET 5 projects, you can simply add a reference to the newly created NuGet package in your application.
+To consume **SimpleMathComponent** from a .NET 5 project, you can simply add a reference to the newly created NuGet package in your application.
 The following steps demonstrate how to do this by creating a simple Console app in a separate solution.

-1. Create a new solution with a C# **Console Application** project.
+1. Use the steps below to create a new solution with a C# **Console Application** project.

     1. In Visual Studio, select **File** > **New** > **Project**.
-    2. In the **Add New Project dialog box**, search for the **Console Application** project template.
-Select the template and click **Next**.
+    2. In the **Create a new project** dialog box, search for the **Console Application** project template.
+Choose the C# project template that's called simply **Console Application** (with no prefixes nor suffixes), and click **Next**.
-    3. Name the new project **SampleConsoleApp** and click **Create**.
+    3. Name the new project **SampleConsoleApp**.
+On the **Additional information** page, select **.NET 5.0 (Current)**, and then choose **Create**.
 Creating this project in a new solution allows you to restore the **SimpleMathComponent** NuGet package separately.

 2. In **Solution Explorer**, double-click the **SampleConsoleApp** node to open the **SampleConsoleApp.csproj** project file, and update the `TargetFramework` and `Platform` properties as shown in the following example.

     ```xml
     <PropertyGroup>
+      <OutputType>Exe</OutputType>
       <TargetFramework>net5.0-windows10.0.19041.0</TargetFramework>
       <Platform>x64</Platform>
     </PropertyGroup>
     ```

-3. Add the **SimpleMathComponent** NuGet package to the **SampleConsoleApp** project.
+3. In this step, with the **SampleConsoleApp.csproj** project file still open, we'll add the **SimpleMathComponent** NuGet package to the **SampleConsoleApp** project.
 To restore the **SimpleMathComponent** NuGet when building the project, you can use the `RestoreSources` property with the path to the **nuget** folder in your component solution.
+Copy the following configuration, and paste it into **SampleConsoleApp.csproj** (inside the `Project` element).

     ```xml
     <PropertyGroup>